SeamlessDistribution/SeamlessDistribution.github.io/merchant/externalservices/index.md

 ## SEQR payment in your Service

-This section describes how you use SEQR as the payment method for your service.
+This section describes how to use SEQR as the payment method for your service.

 ### Overview